yobgob/too-many-hooks/.github/contributing.md

 - We may ask for changes to be made before a PR can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.
 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
-- When all changes are resolved or you need another review to proceed please re-request review from the reviewer
+- When all changes are resolved or you need another review to proceed, please re-request review from the reviewer.
 - If you run into any merge issues, checkout this [git tutorial](https://github.com/skills/resolve-merge-conflicts) to help you resolve merge conflicts and other issues.
-- Once a PR is approved the creator or an organization member will merge it
+- Once a PR is approved the creator or an organization member will merge it.

 #### Merging PRs